KevinFlanagan7/Test/README.md

 ### Icons

 I will used some icons for my website from the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
-These icons will be used where there is no explination needed to their meaning like the social media links and the hamburger icon for navigational links on smaller devices.
+These icons will be used where there is no explination needed to their meaning, like the social media links and the hamburger icon for navigational links on smaller devices.
 Other icons will be use for style to the prize section.

 ### Colours